Serrano3/portfolio/README.md

 - Contains three parts: main.cpp, setup.h, word.txt

 - **main.cpp**
-  -     Switch case is used to decide path and this file contains instruction for encyrption and decrypiton
+  -     Switch case is used to decide path and this file contains instruction for encryption and encryption
 - **setup.h**
   -     The game is organized by Classes and regulated by the Constructor that performs necessary structuring logic and loops
 - **word.txt**
-  -     contains the word that the player is trying to figure out and is encyrpted using the technique of repositioning
+  -     contains the word that the player is trying to figure out and is encrypted using the technique of repositioning

 #### **Technical Details**